splace/hashmatching/README.md

 multihreaded, scales with cores pretty precisely, since no inter-thread comms.

-sequences of bytes have a reference number, uint64, called the hash index.
+sequences of bytes have a reference number, uint64, called the hash index, this can be used to start a new search where another left off, without duplication.

 |cpu|hash rate SHA512|